Skip to main content

 Kitchen Extensions Tip for Catford Homeowners

 Lewisham Council covers Catford and they're supportive of residential extensions.
 The Culverley Green conservation area has some additional requirements, but most of Catford is outside conservation zones.
-Properties near the Ravensbourne river corridor may need a Flood Risk Assessment — check the Environment Agency maps before committing to a design.
+Properties near the Ravensbourne river corridor may need a Flood Risk Assessment, so check the Environment Agency maps before committing to a design.
 On the positive side, the gravel subsoil near the river often means shallower foundations than the clay found on higher ground.

-Catford falls under Lewisham Council.
-Permitted development under Class A covers the standard 3-metre rear projection on a terrace and 4 metres on a semi or detached, except where Article 4 directions remove the right.
-The Larger Home Extension prior approval process covers 4-6 metre projections on terraces and 4-8 metres on semis or detached, with an 8-week neighbour consultation.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Lewisham) on every permitted development project for written confirmation, which protects the property at sale time.
-A Catford kitchen extension involves 12-15 trades over 10-16 weeks: demolition, foundations, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£600-£1,200 for the steel and foundation design pack), Building Control fees (£400-£600 at Lewisham), FENSA glazing registration, party wall surveyor coordination (Agreed Surveyor route on terraces), Flood Risk Assessment where applicable, conservation area applications where relevant, trial hole investigation, and the Lawful Development Certificate or planning fee.
-Building Control inspections happen at foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.
-Glazing is FENSA-registered.
-Origin or Schüco bifolds and Sieger sliders are common on Catford projects.
-Catford specifications typically run mid-range — Caesarstone or Silestone worktops, kitchen joinery from Howdens or Magnet, mid-spec appliances.
-Underfloor heating across the new floor is standard.
-Roof construction is warm-roof with 150mm PIR insulation.
-Where the extension projects over a Thames Water public sewer, a Build Over Agreement is required (£317 fee plus CCTV survey) and we handle the application.
+Permitted development under Class A covers a 3-metre rear projection on a terrace and 4 metres on a semi or detached.
+The Larger Home Extension prior approval process covers 4–6 metre projections on terraces and 4–8 metres on semis, with an 8-week neighbour consultation.
+We submit a Lawful Development Certificate (£129, 6–8 weeks at Lewisham) on every permitted development project; it gives written confirmation of the right and protects the property at sale time.
+A typical Catford kitchen extension involves 12–15 trades over 10–16 weeks: demolition, foundations, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
+One project manager runs the job from survey through handover with photo updates throughout.
+Fixed-price contracts cover labour, materials, structural engineer calculations, Building Control fees, FENSA glazing registration, party wall surveyor coordination, Flood Risk Assessment where applicable, conservation area applications where relevant, trial hole investigation, and the Lawful Development Certificate or planning fee.
+Where the extension projects over a Thames Water public sewer, a Build Over Agreement is required including a CCTV survey, and we handle the application.
+Building Control inspections run at foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.

 Kitchen Extensions in Catford: What's Included